Assam Tea Bags

 Origin: The Sewpur Estate, Assam, Northeast India.

-Tasting Notes: This beverage is notably malty and earthy with a smooth, slightly sweet finish.
+Tasting Notes: This beverage has a malty-earthy fusion of flavour.
+This is followed by a smooth, slightly sweet finish.

 Colour in Cup: Coppery liquor, light in tone.